t0tem/RegresModels1/RegresModels_Project1.md

 ```
 ## [1] 0.3384589
 ```
-_p-value of 'ammanual' coefficient is very low (0.00028) and the coefficient itself is equal 7.245 - that means according to our model there is a 7.245 MPG increase betweem automatic and manual transmission.
+_p-value of 'ammanual' coefficient is very low (0.00028) and the coefficient itself is equal 7.245 - that means according to the model there is a 7.245 MPG increase between automatic and manual transmission.
 In the meantime adjusted R-squared is only 0.3385 meaning our model explains only 33.85% of variation_

 In order to find a better model we'll take a look at pairwise plots and correlations between variables (see Figure 3 in Appendix).
-we can see that there is a correlation between MPG and following variables: wt, hp, disp, cyl.
-So we will fit several multivariable linear regressions and compare then using `anova` function.
+We can see that there is a correlation between MPG and following variables: wt, hp, disp, cyl.
+So we will fit several multivariable linear regressions and compare them using `anova` function.

 ```r
 fit2 <- lm(mpg ~ am + wt, mtcars); fit3 <- lm(mpg ~ am + wt + hp, mtcars);